dmitriz/aligna/opinionated/rules-js.md

 ### Naming and Style Conventions

+> **Important Note**: While camelCase is the dominant convention in the JavaScript ecosystem, this project **explicitly requires snake_case** for all variable and function names.
+This is an intentional choice to improve readability and consistency.
+We acknowledge this diverges from common JavaScript practice, but maintain this standard across all our code without exception.

 - Use `UPPER_SNAKE_CASE` for constants and configuration values
 - Use `snake_case` for variables, functions, and method names
 - Adopt consistent naming patterns for similar operations: